Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 # Objectives
 After completing this tutorial, you should be able to:

-* Compile HLS functions for integration in the Programmable Logic (PL)
+* Compile HLS functions for integration in the Programmable Logic (PL).
-* Compile ADF graphs
+* Compile ADF graphs.
-* Explore Vitis Analyzer to viewing the compilation and simulation summary reports
+* Explore Vitis Analyzer to viewing the compilation and simulation summary reports.
-* Create a configuration file that describes system connections and use it during the link stage
+* Create a configuration file that describes system connections and use it during the link stage.
-* Create a software application that runs on Linux
+* Create a software application that runs on Linux.
-* Package the design into run on hardware emulation and an easy-to-boot SD card image to run on hardware
+* Package the design into run on hardware emulation and an easy-to-boot SD card image to run on hardware.

 # Tutorial Overview
 **Section 1**: Compile AI Engine code using the AI Engine compiler, viewing compilation results in Vitis Analyzer.